Clubs & Organizations

 Israel Pen Club: The organization still appears to be active, but no more website.

-In addition to the above, there are a number of other national, regional, and local clubs, many of which have regularly scheduled meetings.
+In addition to the above, there are many national, regional, and local clubs, many of which have regularly scheduled meetings.
 Further information can usually be found online or through the larger national organizations.